After downloading dozens of free and paid apps from the App Store, I’ve concluded that many of them are just…crap. Seriously.

 BONUS: Best Handwriting App for iPad #6: WritePad by Stan Miasnikov

-What I liked best: The calculator came in handy.
-But a $9.99 calculator is expensive.
+What I liked best: The context analyzer is pretty cool, but this is something more apps should have by default.
+It came in handy.
+But a $4.99 analyzer is expensive.
 Heh.

 Check out WritePad here.